 When modeling phase in an electric utility network, the dataset can be configured to use bitsets.
 A set of values is configured for each permissible phase combination and the bit representation (each bit has a meaning).
 A coded value domain is configured with the acceptable phase values and assigned to attributes that use phase.
 For use in the trace configuration, a network attribute is configured in the phase field.

 The table below outlines how phase can be modeled using bitsets.
 The bit value is stored as the code, and the phase value is used for the description in the coded value domain.
 The binary column in the table shows the binary representation of each bitset.
-Bitwise operators deconstruct an attribute to assess each piece to check if it satisfies the operational logic.
-If a network attribute is AC (101) and the value being compared is BC (011); the Includes the values operator would not evaluate to true because the middle bit (B) is not in AC, whereas using the Includes any operator would evaluate to true, since bit C is in both AC and BC.
+Bitwise operators deconstruct an attribute to assess each piece to determine whether it satisfies the operational logic.
+If a network attribute is AC (101) and the value being compared is BC (011), the Includes the values operator would not evaluate to true because the middle bit (B) is not in AC, whereas using the Includes any operator would evaluate to true, since bit C is in both AC and BC.

 For example, to find all network features in the subnetwork with a Phases Current value that includes A, a subnetwork trace on an electric distribution domain network is performed.
 The starting point is set on a service point with a Phases Current value of A, and the following trace configuration is specified as a filter barrier.
 The filter barrier is configured to exclude features and objects that do not include phase A from the trace result.
 To ensure that the barrier features are not included in the trace results, the Include Barrier Features trace configuration option is set to false.
 The trace results include subnetwork features that have a Phases Current value of A or a Phases Current value that includes A.